malcolmocean/beeminderjs/README.md

 ### Usage as a library

 Now supports both callbacks and promises.
 All methods return a promise whether you pass it a callback or not.
+Refer to the [beeminder API docs](http://api.beeminder.com/#beeminder-api-reference) for information on goal creation parameters or what will be returned when calling these endpoints.

 ```javascript
 var beeminder = require('beeminder');